-APLIA ASSIGNMENTS: There will be multiple sets of graded Aplia assignments given over the course of the quarter.
+APLIA/CENGAGE ASSIGNMENTS: There will be multiple sets of graded Aplia assignments given over the course of the quarter.
 They will provide you with essential rehearsal, practice, and feedback.
 In addition, they provide me with important information about your progress.
-Each "graded" exercise set must be finished by the due date, typically Sunday night, or no points will be awarded.
+Each "graded" exercise set must be finished by the due date, typically Sunday night at 11pm, or no points will be awarded.
 Ask for the accompanying handout for instructions to sign onto Aplia.

 GROUP ASSIGNMENTS: Over the course of the quarter there will be 6 in-class group assignments given.
 These assignments will be completed during the class period and unless excused, only those attending and participating that day will receive points.
-Each group assignment will be worth a maximum of 5 points each.
+Each group assignment will be worth a maximum of 4 points each.

 QUIZZES: Over the course of the quarter 4 Quizzes will be given.
-The quiz will take roughly 25 minutes and will cover only the material dealt with since the previous test.
-If you arrive more than 10 minutes late for the quiz you may not be allowed to take the quiz, so be on time.
-Each review quiz will be worth 10 points and cannot be made up unless an appropriate excuse is given BEFORE the quiz, except in the case of extreme emergencies.
+The quiz attempt will take roughly 25 minutes and will cover only the material dealt with since the previous test.
+Each review quiz will be worth 12 points and cannot be made up unless an appropriate excuse is given BEFORE the quiz, except in the case of extreme emergencies.
 Each quiz will be taken two times, once as an individual and once as part of a group.
 If your individual score is higher than your group's, then your individual score will be used.
-If your group's score is higher than the individual score, then 1/3 of the difference will be added to your individual score.
+If your group's score is higher than the individual score, then 1/3 of the difference will be added to your individual score, up to a maximum of 2 additional points.

 Of the 4 quizzes, your lowest single score will be dropped.
-Therefore quizzes will give a maximum of 30 points possible.
+Therefore quizzes will give a maximum of 36 points possible.

 TESTS: Over the course of the quarter there will be 3 midterm tests and one Final test.
-These tests will consist of multiple-choice and essay questions.
+These tests will consist of multiplechoice and essay questions.
 The midterms will not be cumulative, however, knowledge of earlier material will often be needed to understand later material.
 The Final test WILL be cumulative.
-Each midterm will be worth 18 points, and the Final will be worth 36 points.
+Each midterm will be worth 20 points, and the Final will be worth 40 points.
 Your individual points may be adjusted upwards later to factor in test difficulty.